 From the Sacred Scriptures, gifts (fruits) of the Holy Spirit include:

 “But the fruit of the Spirit is, charity, joy, peace, patience, benignity, goodness, longanimity (long-suffering), mildness,

 faith, modesty, continency, chastity.
 Against such there is no law.”
 Galatians 5:22-23

 The diocesan celebration of Adult Confirmation is for catechized adults who have previously received the sacraments of Baptism and Eucharist and are seeking Confirmation.
 Preparation for the reception of the sacrament takes place once a year in the parish.
 The preparations usually begin in September and end sometime in January.
 At that time you will be sent to the Bishop to receive the sacrament of Confirmation.

-If you are interested and would like more information, please contact the Adult Confirmation Coordinator, Caitlin Dwelley , by calling St. Anthony's office at 925-625-2048.
+Preparation for the reception of the sacrament will start on October 2, 2018 at 7:00PM in the rectory.
+If you are interested and would like more information, please contact Caitlin Dwelley, Adult Confirmation Coordinator, by calling St. Anthony at (925) 625-2048.